API Reference

 min_lon

 The minimum (western) longitude of the box in decimal degrees.
+Must be between -180 and 180 and not exceed max_lon.

 Type: